Nab-paclitaxel (Abraxane®) for pancreatic cancer

-Nab-paclitaxel together with gemcitabine may cause more side effects than gemcitabine alone, so you need to be fit and well enough to deal with the possible side effects.
+Nab-paclitaxel with gemcitabine may cause more side effects than gemcitabine alone, so you need to be well enough to deal with the possible side effects.
 The side effects of chemotherapy can be managed.

-You will have your chemotherapy as an outpatient in the chemotherapy unit at the hospital, which means you will go in for treatment, but won’t need to stay overnight.
+You will have your chemotherapy at the hospital as an outpatient.
+This means that you will go into hospital for treatment, but you won’t need to stay overnight.

 Nab-paclitaxel chemotherapy cycle

 Nab-paclitaxel can cause side effects, but these can affect everyone differently, and you may not get all of the side effects mentioned here.
 Your chemotherapy team should tell you about possible side effects and how they are managed.
 Ask them any questions you have.
 You can also speak to our specialist nurses on our free Support Line.

 Your chemotherapy team should give you an emergency number to call if you are unwell, or if you need information about any side effects.
 Your nurse will explain when to use this number.
 If you haven’t been given a number, ask your nurse about this.

 Infection.
 Nab-paclitaxel can increase your risk of getting an infection.
 An infection is an emergency if you are having chemotherapy, and needs to be treated straight away.
 Read more about the signs of an infection, and how they are treated.

 Bowel problems.
 If you have runny poo (diarrhoea) more than four times a day, tell your chemotherapy team.
 They can give you medicines to help, or they can lower the dose of nab-paclitaxel until the diarrhoea is better.
 We have tips on dealing with diarrhoea.